 This day also highlights the many reasons why a mixed breed dog is a perfect dog for many families and the benefits of adopting a mutt:

 Most pure-bred dogs come from puppy mills and irresponsible dog breeders, and many of them charge very high prices to buy a puppy.
 On the other hand, the fees to adopt a mixed breed dog from a shelter are much lower, and not only do you still get a loyal friend for life, but you are also saving a life.

-Shelters are always in need of some extra help when it comes to taking care of the dogs they house, so if you've been thinking about adopting or donating let this day be the perfect reminder to consider a mixed breed dog.
+Adopt a Dog: Shelters are always in need of some extra help when it comes to taking care of the dogs they house, so if you've been thinking about adopting let this day be the perfect reminder to consider a mixed-breed dog.

-If you can and want to adopt, it can be tempting to go for a pure breed.
-However, pay a visit to your local shelter and spend some time with their mixed breed dogs.
+Remember: If you can and want to adopt, it can be tempting to go for a pure breed.
+However, pay a visit to your local shelter and spend some time with their mixed-breed dogs.
 You'll see they are loving, smart, well-behaved, and most importantly, in need of a home.
 And because they are so different, you'll be sure to find the perfect match for you.

-If you are unable to adopt a new dog, consider donating to a shelter.
+Donate: If you are unable to adopt a new dog, consider donating to a shelter.
 Every little helps, and it will make all the difference.
-If you can't donate money but you can donate time, offer to volunteer with a shelter and help them walk the dogs, groom them, and play with them.
+If you can't donate money you can donate time, offer to volunteer with a shelter, and help them walk the dogs, groom them, and play with them.
 Not only is it good for the dogs, but it's also great for you!

 Colleen Paige is an animal rights activist and environmentalist known for inventing several important awareness days.
 Her passion for animal advocacy and her commitment to creating a better world for animals and humans alike have been the driving forces behind her work.
 These efforts have made a significant impact on the welfare of animals, for example reducing pet homelessness and bringing awareness to the plight of countless animals.
 Not only passionate about animals, she also has created national holidays that encourage us to care for the environment.